craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 What was once the ground floor has crumbled to its supports.
 Those few rooms that are not impassable are derelict, and devoid of occupants.

 Taking the stairs from within the building or the makeshift ramp from outside will lead you to the second floor.
 This second floor is chock-full of independent merchants and scavs looking to flip scrap or artifacts for food, water, and ammunition.

+Ascending the stairs again, the third floor is the most secure portion of the building.
+Here there is a ramshackle infirmary where multiple Scavs lay injured, a plethora of more connected Seekers selling their highest quality wares, and a number of hired hands pulling security through the windows and embrasures around the top floor.

+The roof is generally inaccessible, as the stairs inside the building have collapsed and no other method has been manufactured by the residents.

+A basement below the main building is accessible from the ground floor, where members of less-than-friendly factions come to trade with the residents and visitors of the Flea Market.
+In particular, the Mercenaries always station a representative here.

 #### The Forester's Hut